mmoayyed/mmoayyed.github.io/_posts/2022-02-20-cas65-actuator-endpoints.md

 ---
 layout:     post
-title:      Apereo CAS 6 - Administrative Endpoints & Monitoring
+title:      Apereo CAS - Actuator Endpoints & Monitoring
-summary:    Gain insight into your running Apereo CAS 6 deployment in production.
+summary:    Gain insight into your running Apereo CAS deployment in production.
 Learn how to monitor and manage the server by using HTTP endpoints and gather metrics to diagnose issues and improve performance.
-tags:       ["CAS 6.0.x", "Monitoring"]
+tags:       ["CAS 6.5.x", "Monitoring"]
 ---

-<div class="alert alert-success"><i class="far fa-lightbulb"></i> This blog post was originally posted on <a href="https://github.com/apereo/apereo.github.io">Apereo GitHub Blog</a>.</div>

 CAS, being a Spring-Boot application at heart, includes a number of endpoints to help you monitor and manage the server when it’s pushed to production.
 You can choose to manage and monitor the deployment using HTTP endpoints, referred to as *actuators*.
 This tutorial provides a basic overview of the endpoints provided by both Spring Boot and CAS and also provides instructions on how such endpoints can be secured for access and win.